WillBoard/WillBoard/README.md

 ### WillBoard.Web

 Startup project for an engine.
-Is responsible for handling requests and formating an answers (eg. HTML, JSON).
+Is responsible for handling requests and formatting an answers (eg. HTML, JSON).

 ## Version